NevenLeung/write-down/docs/FAQ.md

 ### #1 Why Write Down only supports local storage?

-I don't want to maintain a backend server to do the storage, so local storage is enough for data storage.
+I don't want to maintain a backend server to do the storage, and local storage is enough for data storage.

  However, it is a problem that only you can see the articles you wrote.
 If you want to use Write Down to develop your blog system, you can change the code in the ducks file, which mostly are some async actions.